kjnapier/spacerocks/README.md

 ```
 ![Alt text](assets/ceres-residuals.png)

-The `spacerocks` prediction never differs from the JPL Horizons prediction by more than half of an arcsecond.
+The `spacerocks` prediction never differs from the JPL Horizons prediction by more than half an arcsecond.

 Several common use cases are illustrated in [tutorial notebooks](./notebooks/).
 For more information, see [the documentation](./docs/).
-The [SpaceRock](./docs/SpaceRock.md) is a good place to start.
+The [SpaceRock](./docs/SpaceRock.md) doc is a good place to start.

 ### Installation